 - Ensure unit has established and regularly reviews, if needed, appropriate unit-level security procedures that are consistent with U-M policies and guidelines.

 - Coordinate information security education and awareness for the unit.

-- Disseminate relevant email messages, security awareness and communication materials from IIA and other sources to appropriate unit audiences.
+- Disseminate relevant email messages, security awareness and communication materials from IA and other sources to appropriate unit audiences.

 - Promote awareness and education of security policies and guidelines; serve as primary contact for monitoring and auditing of information security policy implementation.

 - Provide ongoing feedback to IA of special security needs, priorities, and concerns, including possible improvements for processes, services, and technologies.